freeciv/freeciv-web/README.md

 0. Checkout Freeciv-web from github to ~/freeciv-build

-1. Install the system requirements.
+1. Install the system requirements from the previous chapter.

 2. Create mysql database called 'freeciv_web'
    Import mysql tables into a MySQL database from: